SaishaFulzele/Global-Wealth-Analysis/README.md

 # 🌍 Global Wealth Opportunity & Income Simulation Engine
+---
+## 🚀 Why This Project Matters

+Choosing the right country can significantly impact long-term wealth accumulation.

+However, most people make this decision based only on salary — ignoring critical factors like taxation, cost of living, and rent.

+This project solves that problem by combining these variables into a data-driven model that evaluates:

+👉 Where can you actually build wealth?

+Using real-world data and scenario simulations (optimistic, base, pessimistic), this project provides a more realistic view of global financial opportunities.
+---

 ## 📌 Overview
 This project analyzes wealth-building opportunities across 30 countries using real-world data.